Colten Ellis: Professional

 Before the start of the 2025–26 NHL season on October 5, the Blues put Ellis on waivers to be put on assignment back to Springfield as Jordan Binnington and Joel Hofer were expected to be the starter and backup, respectively.
 After impressive preseason play which caught the attention of Buffalo Sabres head coach Lindy Ruff, he was claimed by the Sabres the next day, putting him and Alexandar Georgiev in contention for the backup spot to start the season behind Alex Lyon.
 Georgiev was waived the following day, making Ellis the backup to Lyon to start the season.
 Ellis made his NHL debut on October 22 in a 4–2 win against the Detroit Red Wings, saving 27 out of 29 shots on goal.
 With his debut, he became the first goaltender from Cape Breton Island to play in the NHL, the eighth from Nova Scotia, and the ninth Sabres goaltender to win in their debut.
+On April 9, Ellis recorded his first career shutout in a 5–0 win over the Columbus Blue Jackets.